Repaying your student loan

 For Plan 2, it's a bit more complicated as it also depends on your income.
 The paragraph below outlines the repayment thresholds that have been used from April 2020.

 If you have student finance from England or Wales after 2012 (Plan 2) while you’re studying – or if you don't keep your details up to date later – the interest is set at RPI plus 3%.
-Once you finish or leave your course, the rate of interest depends on your income.
-If you’re earning up to £26,575, interest is the same as the RPI.
-Above £26,575, an additional amount of interest is added to the RPI, capped for incomes over £47,835 at RPI plus 3%.
+Once you finish or leave your course, the rate of interest depends on your income and varies between RPI and RPI plus 3%.

 What are the current interest rates for student loans?